Helpful Growing Tips

 $10.00 per pack

-Our seed packs (20+) also include dried pepper pods to spice up your cooking!
+Our seed packs (20+) include dried hot pepper pods to spice up your cooking!